bariumbitmap/geoguessr-features-analysis/readme.md

 which shows which features are most prevalent for this sample of map locations.
-This data set also shows that solar azimuth is a relatively reliable method for distinguishing northern and southern hemispheres (useful and correct in 81% of rounds) and that some features are of limited utility due to low prevalence, such as fire hydrants (3%) and domain names (2%).
+This data set also shows that solar azimuth is a relatively reliable method for distinguishing northern and southern hemispheres (useful and correct in 81% of sampled rounds) and that some features are of limited utility due to low prevalence, such as fire hydrants (3%) and domain names (2%).